Hair Stylists Booth Rentals

 Some hair stylists prefer to work as an employee, however, others want the independence that comes with renting their own space.

 How to Get Started with Your Own Salon

-Owning and operating your own salon allows you to rent out extra chairs and gain control over your financial situation.
-However, many never go into business for themselves due to the high start-up costs and the business management skills necessary.
+Owning and operating your own salon allows you to rent out extra chairs and gain control over your finances.
+Unfortunately, most hair stylists never go into business for themselves due to the high start-up costs and the business management skills necessary.